De Dana Dan: Plot

-At a casino Harbans meets Brij Mohan Oberoi, who introduces Indian ambassador Paramjeet Singh Lamba (Vikram Gokhale) to everyone there.
+At a casino, Harbans meets Brij Mohan Oberoi, who introduces Indian ambassador Paramjeet Singh Lamba to everyone there.
 After learning about Oberoi's wealth, Harbans arranges Nonny's marriage to Manpreet.
 Himanshu, who was not informed, arranges Anjali's marriage to someone else.
 Moosa Heerapoorwala decides to marry Anu Chopra, a dancer at the casino.
 After his brother-in-law finds out, he hires Mafia don Maamu to kill Moosa.
-Maamu sends Kaala Krishna Murali (Johnny Lever), his best assassin, to do the job.
+Maamu sends Kaala Krishna Murali, his best assassin, to do the job.
 To hide from his wife, Moosa books a hotel room as Subair.

-Nitin and Ram decide to kidnap Moolchand Ji, the only living thing Kuljeet loves.
-When they reach the hotel, they realise that the dog has escaped and the police think that Nitin has been kidnapped.
+Nitin and Ram decide to kidnap Moolchand and ransom him for money.
+When they reach the hotel, they realize that the dog has escaped and returned home, causing the public and police to think that Nitin has been kidnapped.
 Anjali runs away from home and goes to their room.
-Kuljeet initially refuses to pay the ransom, but relents when her customers stage a boycott.
-Nitin does not want to return to Kuljeet, so they decide to obtain a dead body from Maamu and throw it onto the railway tracks with Nitin's driving licence to suggest that the kidnappers killed Nitin.
+Kuljeet initially refuses to pay the ransom but relents when her customers stage a boycott.
+Nitin does not want to return to Kuljeet, so they decide to obtain a dead body from Maamu (who happens to be Ram's friend) and throw it onto the railway tracks with Nitin's driving license to suggest that the kidnappers killed Nitin.

-Harbans' and Oberoi's families come to the hotel for the wedding, and Harbans and Oberoi take a photo to celebrate their families' union.
-Nitin waits at the hotel entrance with a white orchid on his hand for Maamu's man to come for the advance money.
+Harbans' and Oberoi's families come to the hotel for the wedding, and Harbans and Oberoi take a photo to celebrate their families' union, as do Kaala, Wilson, Moosa and Anu.
+Nitin waits at the hotel entrance with a white orchid in his hand for Maamu's man to come for the advance money.
 Himanshu arrives at the hotel and chases Nitin into Harbans' room.
-Nitin, unable to hide under the bed, hides in a wardrobe.
+Nitin, unable to hide under the bed, as a waiter who is threatened to be fired should he make one more mistake is there, hides in a wardrobe.
 Harbans locks his cellphone (and Nitin) in the wardrobe.
-Himanshu mistakes Nitin's room for Lamba's, and attacks him and his wife.
+Himanshu mistakes Nitin's room for Lamba's and attacks him and his wife.
+After that, a lot of mistaken identities take place.